Domestic driveways

 • plans from previous building approvals or development applications concerning this driveway.

-• photographs showing measurement of the driveway formwork, including:
+• photographs showing measurement of the driveway formwork:

 • width at the boundary line of the block

-• length of the driveway from the kerb crossing (kerb ramp) to the boundary line
+• length of the driveway from the Vehicle Crossing (kerb) to the boundary line

 • length of the driveway from the block boundary to building line

-• photographs of the garage from the opposite side of the street showing the full view of the verge crossing
+• photographs fronting the garage from the opposite side of the street to get the full view of the driveway

 How to apply